silitics/sidex/www/docs/getting-started.md

 #[rust(type = "::uuid::Uuid")]  // In Rust this is `::uuid::Uuid`.
 opaque Uuid  // This is an opaque user-defined type.

-/// A unique id a person.
+/// A unique id for a person.
 wrapper PersonId: Uuid  // This is a wrapper type.

 /// A *role* of a person.